Effective Strategies for Full Fine-Tuning of LLMs

 Memory Requirements

-For Full FT of N-parameter model in bf16:
+For full FT of a model with N parameters in bf16:

 • Model parameters: 2N bytes